 What do they do?

-The Registry General makes and keeps legal record of documents ranging from births to pension trust funds.
+The Registry General makes and keeps legal record of documents ranging from births to patens and trade marks.
 Specifically, any of the following must be registered with the Registry General:

 - births, deaths, and marriages (including civil and maritime marriages);